 — remove from cache only

 — temporarily hide directory

 Typically I recommend the first option.
 But, there are cases where you need to choose another option.
 How long it takes for Google to remove the web page from their index really depends on a few factors, but it should generally be removed in a few days.
 To be sure, to remove a web page from Google, I’d give it up to a week to be completely removed.

-Ultimately, though, you need to remove the page from the website by deleting it.
+Ultimately, though, you need to remove the page from your website by deleting it.
 Requesting the URL should generally return a “404 Error”.
 Another option is to return a “410 Gone” error.
 To remove a web page from Google, the web page must not exist.
 Tell Google that it’s permanently gone with a 410.

 Here are other things that you can do:

 Completely Remove the page from your website.

 If you want the page to just disappear altogether, then you’ll first need to remove or delete the page from the web server first.
 Then, use the Google removal tool as I just described above.
 You’ll need access to your website, of course, to do this.
 Either FTP access to your website or maybe even access to the content management system that you’re using will be needed.